Neev1108/Single-Cell-Pipeline/README.md

 ### 2b Gene and Cell distribution

 The distribution of the number of genes expressed in cells will be shown.
-Users are encouraged to use this graph to determine an 'x' value as the minimum number of genes required to pass the filter.
+Users are encouraged to use this graph to determine an 'x'--the minimum number of genes--a cell must express to pass the filter.
 A red line is displayed on the graph that follows the cursor to help with determining this value.

 ![Gene distribution](https://drive.google.com/uc?export=view&id=1lhVy1kr__g1OjyGsm0fyjFR4LnbZdkvQ)